jeonghihi/CAB-data-science/python/module1/week2-stats.md

      - C) mu=5,  sigma =1.65
      - D) mu=8,  sigma =1.2
      - E) mu=10, sigma =1.6
-> A11: E (or it changes depending on the population of given dataset)
+> A11: C (not E, it changes depending on the population of given dataset)

 ```python
 import numpy as np